Description

 - For the live competition at L.E.S.T. up to three alternates may be used as substitutes, but they may be substituted only between matches, not during a match.

-- With having six team members and six titles, a team may choose to have an “expert” for each book, but schools are cautioned that their team will be at a disadvantage if an expert is unavailable for the competition due to illness or schedule conflicts.
+- With six team members and six titles, a team may choose to have an “expert” for each book, but schools are cautioned that their team will be at a disadvantage if an expert is unavailable for the competition due to illness or schedule conflicts.

-- Due to time/space constraints, Round 1 will consist of a Google Form preliminary round in order to qualify teams for the live final round.
-See “Round 1 (Online) Rules” below.
-Round 1 play will take place in January in order to give teams enough time to read their books but also make plans for in-person participation at L.E.S.T. in February.
+- Due to time/space constraints, Round 1 will consist of two preliminary online rounds in order to qualify teams for the live final round.
+See “Rounds 1 and 2 (Online) Rules” below.
+Online Rounds play will take place in January in order to give teams enough time to read their books but also make plans for in-person participation at L.E.S.T. in February.

 - For all rounds, all questions will have the same value with teams only earning points for correct answers.
 There is no point deduction for wrong answers.